How much does your course cost?

 and sign up to take the exam at a location nearest you.
 The exam is offered every day at a certain time, so all you need to do is pick a day.

-to top
+back to top

 How do I get my results?

 Immediately after taking the exam you will get a preliminary pass/fail, but it will take a few weeks to receive your official notification of whether you passed or failed.
-If you fail the exam, you will not be allowed to re-take it for 60-days.
+If you fail the exam, you will not be allowed to re-take it for 30-days.

-to top
+back to top

 Should I start your course before applying?